-There is nothing wrong with asking a pregnant person when they are due especially if you are congratulating them and just seeking information.
+There is nothing wrong with asking a pregnant person when their baby is due, especially if you congratulate them and just seek information.
 However, there are contexts when the question does seem rude.
-If you have just commented on how big their belly is and then ask, “When are you due?”
+If you have just commented on how big their belly is and asked, “When are you due?”
 This is more insulting.
-Or if you put a word like “Wow” or “Yikes” with the comment, this makes it more insulting.
+Or if you put a word like “Wow” or “Yikes” with the comment, it is more insulting.
 I would know.
-I receive this about once a day the last two months of my pregnancies. 😉 Good times.
+I received this about once a day during the last two months of my pregnancies. 😉 Good times.

 A better comment: You look beautiful.
 When are you due?